Graduation ceremonies draw thousands despite pandemic fears

 As a precaution, the graduates are being given face masks and told not to hug friends, exchange high fives or linger afterward.
 Tickets are limited to four per student, and all present must wear face coverings.
 Still, the numbers of potential attendees are daunting at a time when sporting events, concerts, and movies are still prohibited because of crowd concerns.

 Some 390 seniors graduated Wednesday night from Spain Park.
-Everyone had a mask on while entering the stadium though a few in the audience removed theirs once seated and the ceremony started.
-The event began orderly with ushers directing family groups to seats at least one row and more than six feet (1.8 meters) apart.
+Everyone had a mask on while entering the stadium though a few in the class and the audience removed theirs once seated and the ceremony started.
+The event began orderly with ushers directing family groups to seats at least one row and more than 6 feet (1.8 meters) apart.

 The Spain Park graduates, in their black robes and masks, spread out in chairs across the baseball infield.
-Besides the nearly 400 students, faculty and administrators onfield, there were easily more than 1,500 people in the stands.
+Besides the nearly 400 students, faculty and administrators on the field, there were easily more than 1,500 people in the stands.

-Another 690 will graduate Thursday from Hoover High, so some 3,450 people could be inside Hoover Metropolitan Stadium.
+Another 690 will graduate Thursday from Hoover High, so some 3,450 people could be inside Hoover Metropolitan Stadium then.

 Critics say that even with the rules, huge ceremonies could hasten more coronavirus transmission in metro Birmingham, home to more than 1 million.
 The city of Hoover, with 85,000 residents, sits astride two counties that have more than 1,770 virus cases combined.